pnnehome/pnnehome.github.io/_sources/data/data.rst.txt

 Expedia - destination 2
 """"""""""""""""""""""""
 This dataset consists of the search sessions for the second largest travel destination in the same contest as above.
-There are :math:`n` = 897 sessions, slightly smaller than required by the pre-trained NNE (see :ref:`code <code>`).
-Nevertheless, in this case the pre-trained NNE seems to work OK despite this small shortfall.
+There are :math:`n` = 897 sessions, slightly smaller than required by the pretrained NNE (see :ref:`code <code>`).
+Nevertheless, in this case the pretrained NNE seems to work OK despite this small shortfall.

 Trivago - desktop channel
 """""""""""""""""""""""""""
 This dataset comes from the `ACM RecSys Challenge <https://recsys.trivago.cloud/challenge/dataset/>`_ that analyzes user sessions on Trivago.com.
 This dataset here consists of the search sessions made on the desktop channel.
 The setting of Trivago (a meta-search engine) does not exactly fit the standard sequential search model.
-Nevertheless, we find it a good place to try out the pre-trained NNE.
+Nevertheless, we find it a good place to try out the pretrained NNE.

 Trivago - mobile channel